-the causal effect produced between exogenous and endogenous constructs.
+In other words, the higher of the square multiple correlations would be consider better performance.
+In addition, the importance of each constructs can be indicating based on the causal effect produced between exogenous and endogenous constructs.
 All of these construct had been executed with the same skills to provide the results.
-Table 1 presents four types of figures which represents each constructs.
+In Table 1 have present four types of figures which represent of each constructs.